chadfennell/dapistrano/README.markdown

 ## Pre-installation

-* Set-up SSH keys between the server from which you will deploy and that of your target server.
+* Set up SSH key access from your deployment machine, e.g. your laptop, to your target machine, e.g. your web server.
-* Ensure that your Drupal database is accessible from your target server.
+* Ensure that your Drupal database is accessible from your target machine.

 ## Installation

 ### Install dependencies

 For now, dapistrano is a UMN-internal utility, and not released to rubygems.org.
-Therefore, start by cloning this dapistrano repository on the machine where you want to install it, and then:
+Therefore, start by cloning this dapistrano repository on your deployment machine, and then:

     $ gem install capistrano
     $ gem install railsless-deploy